rokath/rokath/README.md

 ## Disadvantages?

 * Not made for small microcontrollers.
-* Not well suited for fast hard real-time applications because of the stop-the-world garbage collector.
+* Not well suited for fast hard real-time applications on millisecond level because of the stop-the-world garbage collector.

 ### About